ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-au.md

 > [!primary]
 >
-> If you define a “root folder” name that does not exist on your Web Hosting plan, it will be automatically created in your Web Hosting plan’s FTP storage space.
+> If you define a root folder name that does not exist on your Web Hosting plan, it will be automatically created in your Web Hosting plan’s FTP storage space.
 >

 #### 1.2 Check the domain name resolution